tozny/e3db-python/TEST.md

 export LOCAL_BOOT_SECRET=
 ```

-Locally, tests with client2 large files does not function, and so this flow should only be used to run specific tests of search not the entire suite.
+**WARNING #1: Locally, tests with client2 large files does not function, and so this flow should only be used to run specific tests of search not the entire suite.**

+**WARNING #2: Also, when running locally, if you have an existing e3db client config stored at `~/.tozny/e3db.json`, the config read write test will also fail.
+To test this functionality locally you will need to delete your config before running the test.**

 # Build Docker containers